TheABrad/myplaylistapp/README.md

-Quick weekend app I made in Meteor.js to create share my music playlist with YouTube playing the music.
+Quick Meteor.js app I hacked together this weekend to share my music playlist the help of YouTube.
+Work in progress: need to add youtube player controls.